RadteamBaoDA/ragflow-simple-ui-client/docs/CONVERTER_GUIDE.md

-# RAGFlow Document Converter Guide
+# Simple UI Document Converter Guide

-The RAGFlow Client includes a powerful document conversion micro-service that can transform Office documents (Word, Excel, PowerPoint) into high-quality PDFs, preserving layout and formatting.
+The Simple UI Client includes a powerful document conversion micro-service that can transform Office documents (Word, Excel, PowerPoint) into high-quality PDFs, preserving layout and formatting.

 ## 1. Running in CLI Mode (Development)